Just hours before Jesus was betrayed by Judas Iscariot, He told His disciples:

 If ye love me, keep my commandments (John 14:15).

-Jesus is basically saying that if we do not obey Him we can say until we are blue in the face that we love Him but there is no congruity between what we say and how we live our lives.
+Jesus is basically saying that if we do not obey Him we can say, until we are blue in the face, that we love Him but if there is no congruity between what we say and how we live our lives, He knows that we do not love Him.

 Go to Reciprocate God's Love, to read more about loving God.